Jaakk0S/IceCreamParlor/README.md

 ### API Specification

-The app uses an internal API that implements an OpenAPI specification.
-The API is blocked from external network traffic, but the API specification can be browsed and tested through the Swagger page that is public.
+The app implements two internal APIs.
+The APIs are blocked from external network traffic, but the OpenAPI specifications can be browsed and tested through the Swagger pages.
+The Swagger pages are public for demo purposes.

 You can access the Swagger *from the links in the page footer*.